-Banyule Community Health Medical Practice is pleased to advise that we are an approved vaccination provider for the COVID-19 vaccines.
-We are happy to help provide COVID-19 immunisation for our local area and wider community.
+Banyule Community Health Medical Practice is pleased to advise that we are an approved Commonwealth Government vaccination provider for the COVID-19 vaccines for current medical clients.

 Getting ready for your appointment

 Please do not come to your vaccination appointment:

 - if you are feeling unwell with fever, cough, runny nose or other symptoms that could be from COVID-19

 - if you are waiting for COVID-19 test results, or have tested positive for COVID-19

 - if you are a close contact of someone with COVID-19, or